AMLA Anti-Violence Songwriting & High School Rock Band Program

 Professional Training: Songwriting, live band dynamics, music production, audio engineering, and more

-This program is free and open to all high school students in Philadelphia, with priority given to those with an interest in music-making, storytelling, and using their voice for social change.
+This program is free and open to all students and non-students in Philadelphia, with priority given to those with an interest in music-making, storytelling, and using their voice for social change.

 How to Join: